 So, what if your public records aren’t fraudulent, or you otherwise can’t get them removed from your report?
 How long will they be around to haunt you?

-Like other negative marks, public records stay on your credit report for seven years — though there is some variance between states, and unpaid debts can stay on your report for a decade.
-While public records and other negative marks do have an impact on your credit score, it’s important to remember that your score is calculated using a large number of factors, such as length of credit history and diversity of credit types.
+Like other negative marks, public records stay on your credit report for seven years.
+There is some variance between states and unpaid debts can stay on your report for a decade.
+Public records and other negative marks do have an impact on your credit score.
+But, it’s important to remember that your credit score is calculated using a large number of factors.
+These factors include length of credit history and diversity of credit types.

 Positive actions, like paying your accounts in full and on time, can work to help you improve your score even if you have a public record you can’t get rid of.
-Furthermore, banks and lenders tend to be more concerned about red flags in recent years than those that are ancient history, so you may be able to find the loans and credit lines you need even if you do have a public record on your credit report.
+Furthermore, banks and lenders tend to be more concerned about red flags in recent years than those that are older.
+So, you may be able to find the credit you need even if you do have a public record on your credit report.

 For more information on and help with repairing a damaged credit report, a professional credit repair company can help.
 Check out our reviews of the best credit repair companies in the industry, whether you’re dealing with fraudulent accounts, identity theft, or plain old bad credit.